 Frank Torti, M.D., Chairman.
-Dr. Torti has served as Chairman of our Board of Directors since November 2018.
-Dr. Torti has served as the Vant Chair of Roivant Sciences, Inc. since January 2020.
-In this capacity he serves as Chairperson of the board of directors of the biopharmaceutical companies in the Roivant family and is responsible for the operations and management of those companies.
-Dr. Torti previously served as Vant Investment Chair of Roivant Pharma from August 2018 to December 2019.
-Prior to joining Roivant Sciences, Inc., from August 2007 to August 2018, Dr. Torti served as a Partner of New Enterprise Associates ("NEA"), specializing in investments in healthcare.
-Prior to joining NEA, Dr. Torti worked for the Duke University Center for Clinical & Genetic Economics from 2002 to 2005 in various capacities, where he was involved in clinical trials research and economic evaluations of clinical trials.
-In addition to serving on our Board of Directors, Dr. Torti currently serves on the boards of directors of Axovant Sciences Ltd. (Nasdaq: AXGT), Immunovant Sciences (Nasdaq: IMVT) and several private biopharmaceutical companies.
+Dr. Torti has served as Chairman of our Board since November 2018.
+Dr. Torti has served as the Vant Chair of Roivant Sciences, Inc. ("RSI") since January 2020.
+In this capacity he serves as Chair of the board of directors of the biopharmaceutical companies in the Roivant family and is responsible for the operations and management of those companies.
+Dr. Torti previously served as RSI's Vant Investment Chair from August 2018 to December 2019.
+Prior to joining RSI, from August 2007 to August 2018, Dr. Torti served as a Partner of New Enterprise Associates ("NEA"), specializing in investments in healthcare.
+In addition to serving on our Board, Dr. Torti currently serves on the boards of directors of Sio Gene Therapies, Inc. (Nasdaq: SIOX), Immunovant, Inc. (Nasdaq: IMVT), and several other private biopharmaceutical companies, including Genevant Sciences Ltd. ("Genevant"), a privately held biotechnology company, where he is the chairman of Genevant's board of directors.
 Dr. Torti has also previously served on the boards of directors of several development and commercial stage healthcare companies, including Myovant Sciences Ltd. (NYSE: MYOV), Urovant Sciences Ltd. (Nasdaq: UROV), Annexon Biosciences, Inc., Eargo Inc., Galera Therapeutics, Inc. (Nasdaq: GRTX), NeoTract, Inc., Novast Pharmaceuticals Ltd., OrphoMed, Inc., Tarveda Therapeutics, Inc. and XOC Pharmaceuticals, Inc. Dr. Torti earned an M.D. from the University of North Carolina School of Medicine, an M.B.A. with distinction from Harvard Business School and a B.A. with highest honors from the University of North Carolina.
-Our Board of Directors believes Dr. Torti's experience in the biopharmaceutical and healthcare industry, which allows him to contribute valuable input to our Board of Directors on our strategic and business affairs, qualifies him to serve on our Board of Directors.
+Our Board believes Dr. Torti's experience in the biopharmaceutical and healthcare industry, which allows him to contribute valuable input to our Board on our strategic and business affairs, qualifies him to serve on our